jackstapleton/rdb-autoscaling/whitepaper.md

 Comparing the difference between the two pairs we can see that costs jump from 44 to 49%.
 Therefore the final stage where there is an extra server sitting idle until end-of-day has a much larger impact.

-So raising the scale threshold does have a significant impact when no extra server is added at market-close.
+Even though raising the scale threshold has a significant impact when no extra server is added at market-close, choosing whether to do so will still be dependant on the needs of each system.
-Choosing whether to do so will still be dependant on the needs of each system as a 5% decrease in costs may not be worth the risk of falling behind the tickerplant.
+A 5% decrease in costs may not be worth the risk of falling behind the tickerplant.

 ### Taking it further

 #### Turning the cluster off

-The saving estimates in the previous sections could be taken a step further with scheduled scaling.
+The saving estimates in the previous sections could be taken a step further by adding scheduled scaling.
-For instance when the RDBs are not in use we could scale the cluster down to zero, effectively turning off the RDB.
+When the RDBs are not in use we could scale the cluster down to zero, effectively turning off the RDB.
-Saturdays and Sundays are a prime example of when this could be useful, but it could also be extended to after end-of-day.
+Weekends are a prime example of when this could be useful, but it could also be extended to the period between end-of-day and market open.

 If data only starts coming into the RDB at around 07:00 when markets open there is no point having a server up.
-So we could schedule the RDBs to turn down to zero at end-of-day, we then have a few options on when to scale back out.
+So we could schedule the ASG to turn down to zero instances at end-of-day.
+We then have a few options for scaling back out, each have some pros and cons.

 - Schedule the ASG to scale out at 05:30 before the market opens.
     * Data will not be available until then if it starts to come in before.
-- Monitor the tickerplant for the first message and scale out when it is received.
+- Monitor the tickerplant for the first `upd` message and scale out when it is received.
     * Data will not be available until the RDB comes up and recovers from the tickerplant log.
     * Will not be much data to recover.
 - Scale out when the first query is run.